-When you’re balancing all-nighters, a full course load, Bachelor viewing parties and a part-time job, your latte-a-day habit might seem like a necessity.
+When you’re balancing all-nighters, a full course load, Bachelor viewing parties, and a part-time job, your latte-a-day habit might seem like a necessity.
 And hey, aren’t you going to college so that you have money to make up for your growing credit card debt in the future?
+Not quite.

 The thing is, you’re creating a foundation for your financial life now, and avoiding the biggest mistakes that most college students make will give you the freedom to do what you want to down the road.
-Here's how to set yourself up for financial success through
+Here's how to set yourself up for financial success.

 Live Within Your Means